|Semester 1 Credit Value:||10|

 Regulation of immune responses

-• Describe the stages in T and B cell maturation from pluripotent haematopoietic stem cells to virgin lymphocytes
+•Describe the stages of lymphocyte maturation from pluripotent haematopoietic stem cells

-• Describe how specific immune responses can lead to the activation of effector mechanisms against infections with bacteria, viruses and eukaryotic parasites
+•Describe how specific immune responses can lead to the activation of effector mechanisms against infections with bacteria, viruses and eukaryotic parasites and how immunization aims to achieve protective responses

 |Graduate Skills Framework Applicable:||Yes|